MohammedYoussefSoliman/link-dev-workshop/README.md

-# Simple placeholder CRUD
+# Link development workshop 2022

-An application used to fetch, add, edit delete from [http://jsonplaceholder.typicode.com/](http://jsonplaceholder.typicode.com/), built with React, Redux-toolkit, TypeScript, react-hook-forms, mui, and emotion.
+Building a UI of a business website built with React, Redux-toolkit, TypeScript, react-hook-forms, mui, and emotion.

 # Project Status

-This project is fulfilled as per the task guid; however, I faced some issues with the returned updated or deleted requests, so I kept there logic commented this could be found on UserForm page.
+This project is fulfilled as per the task guid.

 # Linting and guards